skingdev/fresco-bakery/tutorial.md

 This tutorial covers the basics of creating a static website for a fictitious bakery.
 The components that we will be using are covered in the "components" section.
-There is a branch called "finished-app" that contains the code that matches up with the finsihed tutorial.
+There is a branch called "finished-app" that contains the code that matches up with the finished tutorial.

 ## Let's get this out of the way

-There are many different technologies to use when creating a javascript single page application.
-This tutorial is not meant to become a forum for the discussion of the different technologies, but rather a source of information to those who are new to javascript web development.
+There are many different technologies to use when creating a JavaScript single page application.
+This tutorial is not meant to become a forum for the discussion of the different technologies, but rather a source of information to those who are new to JavaScript web development.

 ## Before you start the tutorial